 2) Give all belongings a proper home

 Hint: Under the bed or shoved in the back of your wardrobe doesn’t count!
 We are all guilty of shoving our belongings anywhere they’ll fit from time to time.
 Marie stresses the importance of stopping this and having a designated space for all of your possessions.
-They all deserve respect and space to breath.
-By ensuring that there is a special place for everything you own, you wont end up buying more stuff than you need.
-This is crucial to helping the decluttering process as it is easier to decide which items you can get rid of when they don’t have a designated space.
+They all deserve respect and space to breathe if they are to have any chance at giving us joy.
+By ensuring that there is a special place for everything you own, you will not end up purchasing more than you need.
+This is crucial to helping the decluttering process as it is easier to decide which items you can get rid of when they don't have a designated space.

 3) Be thankful for the things you own

-One of the fundamental principles of Marie Kondo’s KonMari method is to surround yourself with items that give you joy and improve your sense of happiness and well-being.
-It is important to acknowledge what your possessions do for you everyday, to practice gratitude for what we have and stop craving the material things we don’t have.
+You may have realised that we have repeated the word ‘Joy’ a lot here.
+One of the fundamental principles of Marie Kondo's KonMari method is to surround yourself with items that give you this joy and improve your sense of happiness and well-being.
+It is important to acknowledge what your possessions do for you everyday, to practice gratitude for what we have and stop craving the material things we don’t need.
 By starting to thank your belongings for their service to you, it will become apparent which possessions you are more attached to than others.
 This will highlight which items you are happy to get rid of.
 When you do begin decluttering and get rid of some possessions, give them a final thank you and good bye.

 4) Fold your clothes, don’t hang them